Authored by the expert who managed and guided the team behind the Laos Property Pack

 What's a realistic budget to get a comfortable property in Vientiane as of 2026?

-As of early 2026, the realistic minimum budget to get a comfortable property in Vientiane is around $180,000 (approximately 3.9 billion kip or 170,000 euros), which allows you to buy a proper one-bedroom condo in a decent building without compromising too much on location or size.
+As of early 2026, the realistic minimum budget to get a comfortable property in Vientiane is around $180,000 (about 3.9 billion LAK or roughly €151,000), which opens the door to a proper one-bedroom condo in a building you will actually enjoy living in.

 What can I get with a $200k budget in Vientiane as of 2026?